nekrutnikolai/mysite/content/collegeapps.md

 Note: this article is still in progress

-# Applying to colleges can be a seemingly daunting and uniformed process.
+# Applying to colleges

+is a daunting and uniformed process.
+So, in an effort to make the process more transparent, I'll share everything about my process, my essays, my high school extracurricular activities, and much more.

+## First of all

+Here are the statistics on where I applied to, where I got in, and where I actually decided to go:

+In total, I applied to about 15 places.